asyncapi/website/docs/community/styleguide/formatting.md

 ---
 title: Formatting style guide
-description: This style guide explains using correct formats when writing documentation.
+description: This guide illustrates the standards for formatting and writing our documentation.
 weight:
 ---
 ## Documentation formatting